-If you’ve been following me for a while you would know that I’ve been creating content around substituting some pantry staples for healthier alternatives for the past few months.
-From replacing your all-purpose flour with protein powder, white sugar with maple syrup, and vegetable oil with coconut oil.
+If you've been following me for a while you would know that I've been creating content around substituting some pantry staples for healthier alternatives for the past few months.
+Read about replacing your all-purpose flour with protein powder, white sugar with maple syrup, and vegetable oil with coconut oil.

 Honestly, there are many hundreds, even thousands of alternatives in the market.
 You just have to look hard enough.
 And read the right sources! (ahem, The Sweet Pea Chef!).